 - During pre-export quarantine, a blood sample was drawn from the animal and tested by: - a RT-PCR test or antigen ELISA test approved by the department.
-The test was negative to BVD an antibody ELISA test or VNT approved by the department.
+The test was negative to BVD (BVD2 in the case of the RT-PCR).

+an antibody ELISA test or VNT approved by the department.
 The test was negative to BVD.